ecoinfor/U.Taxonstand/README.md

 - Qian, Hong.
 "Patterns of phylogenetic relatedness of non-native plants across the introduction–naturalization–invasion continuum in China."
 Plant Diversity (2022).

-- Huang, Xing-Zhao, et al. "Are allometric model parameters of aboveground biomass for trees phylogenetically constrained?."
+- Huang, Xing-Zhao, et al. "Are allometric model parameters of aboveground biomass for trees phylogenetically constrained?"
 Plant Diversity (2022).

 - Qian, Hong, et al. "Effects of non‐native species on phylogenetic dispersion of freshwater fish communities in North America."
 Diversity and Distributions (2022).